-One day he didn’t latch the gate properly and the horse ran away.
+One day he didn’t latch the gate properly and the horse ran off.
 “Oh no!
 This is terrible news!” his neighbours cried.
 “Such terrible misfortune!”
 “Maybe,” the farmer replied.

 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
-“Now you will be rich!”
+“Now you are rich!”
 “Maybe,” the farmer replied.

 The following week the farmer’s son was breaking-in one of the wild horses when it kicked out and broke his leg.
 “Oh no!” the neighbours cried, “such bad luck, all over again!”
 “Maybe,” the farmer replied.